-A land-holding company is more legally secure, but then requires annual licensing fees and monthly tax filing.
-The profits could still be worth the effort and cost especially if you’re buying real estate in Cambodia on a larger scale.
+A land-holding company is more legally secure, but requires annual licensing fees and monthly tax filing.
+The profits could still be worth the effort and cost if you’re buying real estate in Cambodia on a larger scale.

 Large companies like LG, Unilever, General Motors and many more are setting up shop in Cambodia.